 8. Tube the Ichatucknee

 This a great, relaxing, beautiful tour of untouched Florida nature.
 Head to the Ichatucknee, rent a tube and float away a hot summer day in the cold, crystal clear water.
 Located very close to Lake City, this is a great day trip from Jacksonville.
 I feel like this was a Florida tradition growing up.
 Tubes, rafts, kayaks, etc. can be rented from various rental companies such as this one.
-For smaller kids, I would recommend a raft or a tube with a bottom as the water really is cold and your kids will have blue lips before you know it if they are in the water for a while.
+For smaller kids, I would recommend a raft or a tube with a bottom as the water is cold and your kids will have blue lips before you know it if they are in the water for a while.
 Also, don’t forget to rent or bring life jackets!

 I will say, during the summer, it is best to go with a tube vs. kayak/canoe as there are many people on the river, and this seems to ease the congestion.
 Ichetucknee Springs Park has different launching and ending points, and you can choose to tube from 1- 3 hours depending on where you exit.
 There are multiple picnic areas throughout the park, and it is the perfect place to pack a cooler and enjoy the outdoors after your tubing adventure!

-Since 1947 the Mermaids of Weeki Wachee Springs have been performing shows in their underwater theater.
+Since 1947, the Mermaids of Weeki Wachee Springs have been performing shows in their underwater theater.
 This is Old Florida at its finest!
 Learn more about Weeki Wachee’s history here.
 This place is a legend and great part of Florida history.
 Today, Weeki Wachee Springs is still home to the famous underwater theater of performing mermaids.
 For kids, the mermaids perform their version of The Little Mermaid.
-Also great for the whole family, is Bucaneer Bay, a small water park with waterslides and splash areas.
+Also great for the whole family, is Buccaneer Bay, a small water park with waterslides and splash areas.
 There are also riverboat cruises and animals encounters!
 For more information, visit their website.

 10. Kennedy Space Center